-Bond

 Not applicable (there is no exit fee)

-Now

-Not applicable (there is a no exit fee)

 Later

-Time period from date of occupation of unit to the date the resident ceases to reside in the unit Exit fee calculation based on: your ingoing contribution
+Time period from date of occupation of unit to the date the resident ceases to reside in the unit of unit to sident

 1 year 15% of your ingoing contribution

 2 years 25% of your ingoing contribution

 3 years 35% of your ingoing contribution

 4 years 35% of your ingoing contribution

 5 years 35% of your ingoing contribution

 10 years 35% of your ingoing contribution

-out on a daily basis.
-The maximum (or cappe cupation is not a whole number of years, the exit fee will be worked ed) exit fee is 35% of the ingoing contribution after 3 years of

-15% of your ingoing contribution x 1/365. operator: The minimum exit fee is for 1 day of residence.
+residence.
+The minimum exit fee is ed) exit fee is 35% of the ingoing contribution after 3 years of 15% of your ingoing contribution x 1/365. operator: The minimum exit fee is for 1 day of residence.

-11.2 What other exit costs do residents need to pay or contribute to? □ Sale costs for the unit□ Legal costs□ Other costs
+11.2 What other exit costs do residents need to pay or contribute to?

 Part 12 - Reinstatement and renovation of the unit

 12.1 Is the resident responsible for reinstatement of the unit when they leave the unit?
-Yes No Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: fair wear and tear; and renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
+Yes Do Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: fair wear and tear; and renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
 Fair wear and tear includes a reasonable amount of wear and tear associated with the use of items commonly used in a retirement village.
+However, a resident is responsible for the cost of replacing a capital